Grena-verifier/Grena-verifier/README.md

 <br>

-## Prerequisites and Installation

-A dockerized implementation for setting up this repo can be found at our [Grena-verifier-dockerised repo](https://github.com/Grena-verifier/Grena-verifier-dockerised).
+## Setting up via Docker (recommended)

+For setting up our system, we recommend using our dockerized implementation at the [Grena-verifier-dockerised](https://github.com/Grena-verifier/Grena-verifier-dockerised) repo for an easy setup.

 If you prefer not to use Docker, follow the steps below.

 <br>

+## Setting up Manually

 ### System Requirements